All Together Now #BLM #ReadingList

 This is maybe the most controversial thing I say in this article.
 If I say that, then surely, the Confederacy will gain this treatment as well.
 It does.
 But what story will we tell?
 What callousness will we show?
-Surely the biggest losers in the North vs the South were the blacks.
+Surely the biggest losers in the North vs the South were the Blacks.
 No matter how the war turned out, they still lost.
 They gained only partial freedom, and civil rights were decades away.
 Juneteenth is celebrated as a step in the right direction but it wasn't the end of the matter.
 An American President was murdered for winning the Civil War and setting them free.
-Surely the victims were the blacks, not the rich whites, even if they were the losers of the war.
+Surely the victims were the Blacks, not the rich Whites, even if they were the losers of the war.

 I think we have to be careful of callousness to the loss of wealth though.
 There is a strong tendency today to hate wealth.
 Billionaires have sickened us with hoarding.
 Which reminds us of plantation excesses and colonial plundering, multinational corporation excess, IMF/WB strong-arming, and on and on through time.
 But while we are sick of "the rich robbing the poor" we need to define what honest wealth is.
 Being smart enough not to struggle for your wealth is not proof of dishonesty.
 But abusing people to gain wealth is.

-We all need to define what success looks like if we're going to criticize the billionaires of the world.
+We all need to define what honest success looks like if we're going to criticize the billionaires of the world.
 The effect of impoverishing people has had a textbook example in Germany since World War II, and the rise of neo-conservative media, sometimes funded by billionaires should be a warning signal that we need to communicate with them.
 I view them as terrified people who think we're out here with pitchforks ready to take their money.
 But they're wrong and I hope they'll figure that out before this turns into a full on class war.